 8. Ask companies to report on your behalf

-If you have recurring expenses — such as rent, utilities or a cellphone bill — you can request that the service provider report your account activity to the three national credit bureaus.
+If you have recurring expenses — such as rent, utilities or a cellphone bill — you can request that the service provider report your account activity to the three national credit bureaus mentioned above.
 But only do so if the accounts are current and you have a stellar payment history.